jorinvo/miniflux-todomvc/README.md

 - To get a production version use `npm run build`.
 - For testing use `npm test`.
 - To keep running the tests on file changes use `npm run watch-tests`.
+- To build a development version run `npm run build-dev`.

 ## Contributing